Chart Color Schemes

 Employment

-Kurnell has a balanced workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 2.9% and estimated employment growth of 3.5% in the past year.
+Kurnell has a diverse workforce with both white and blue collar jobs.
+The construction sector is particularly prominent, with an unemployment rate of 2.4% as of September 2025.

 Frequently Asked Questions - Employment